From electrostatic potentials to yet another triangle center: Approximation for the parameter

 It is obtained using Plot3D command in Mathematica \cite{m9}.
 Note that it is enough to restrict the domain to $0<\alpha,\beta<\pi/2$, because every triangle has at least two acute angles.
-Both figures illustrate that the ratio is always between (say) $1/2$ and $1$, although it is not so easy to prove the corresponding inequalities rigorously.
+The figure illustrates that the ratio is always between (say) $1/2$ and $1$, although we have not established such inequalities rigorously.
 The moral of this remark could be that there are some wise choices of the initial approximation to $\lambda$ when solving \eqref{formulaeqforlambda} numerically.

 Another interesting observation is related to formulas \eqref{formulauvw}, \eqref{formulacartforx}, and \eqref{formulacartfory} for Cartesian coordinates of point $P$.
 If we now ``free'' the variable $\lambda$ and treat it simply as a parameter that runs over interval $(0,\infty)$, then the point $P$ traces some planar curve.
 Each specific choice of $\lambda$ theoretically corresponds to a triangle center.
-As a simple exercise, the reader can try to find limiting positions of $P$ as $\lambda\to 0$ and $\lambda\to\infty$.
-We only hint that both answers are among the four classical triangle centers.
+It is easy to find limiting positions of $P$ as $\lambda\to 0$ and $\lambda\to\infty$.
+These are respectively the centroid $X(2)$ and the incenter $X(1)$.